lcx366/GGTOOLS/README.md

         vmax:           179.5

 For more details, please refer to `read_gldas?` and `gldas?`.
 Note: If an error message such as unable to read the .nc4 files occurs, please install the [netcef](https://cloud-gc.readthedocs.io/en/latest/chapter04_developer-guide/install-basic.html) library.
+For macOS, just `brew install netcef`.

 ### Calculate Terrestrial Water Storage Change